priyanshshah23/E-Commerce/README.md

-# diamnow
+# Diamnow

-A new Bus booking application made using Flutter.
+A new diamond selling application made using Flutter.

 ## Getting Started